Corn snake diseases: common health problems found in corn snakes

 Corn snakes are a type of small North American Rat Snake.
 They are generally healthy, hardy creatures that make relatively low-maintenance pets.
 But, like all pets, corn snakes can develop illnesses or conditions that need care, treatment and attention.

 Let’s look at the signs and symptoms of some of the most common corn snake problems, and how to care for a sick corn snake.
-If you suspect your corn snake is suffering from any of the conditions outlined in this article, visit your specialist reptile vet.
+If you suspect your corn snake is suffering from any of the conditions outlined in this article, visit your specialist reptile or exotic vet.

 Stomatitis in corn snakes

 Stomatitis, commonly known as mouth rot, is a common condition caused when bacteria in the mouth gets into an open wound and causes infection in the lining of the gums and mouth.